intuitive-robots/gello_software_irl/README.md

 | ----------------------------------- | ----------------------------------- | --------------------------------- |
 | View from the side                  | View from the back                  | View from the top                 |

-7. If you are configuring a new Gello, you might have to try different values for the joint signs until no joint is inverted anymore, the signs of the joints are depend on the orientation of the motor in the gello assembly.
+7. If you are configuring a new Gello, you might have to try different values for the joint signs until no joint is inverted anymore, the signs of the joints depend on the orientation of the motor in the gello assembly.
 8. Run the script until you are satisfied with the configuration and press `y` to save the configuration in `configurations/[Port Name]`.
 9. If you are encountering a [port permission error](https://arduino.stackexchange.com/questions/21215/first-time-set-up-permission-denied-to-usb-port-ubuntu-14-04), try this:
 	- `sudo usermod -a -G dialout $USER`